 ZEXAL weapons only being equippable to Hope Ray, a Chaos Number, doesn't make much sense considering it's supposed to be a legendary power from the Astral world that can only be played on a card that requires the emotions of a human.
 Then comes the Barians, who all seem to have Chaos Numbers, and it suddenly makes more sense: Astral could likely have converted Numbers to Chaos Numbers by himself, but just forgot how.

 The Numbers have been stated to be based on or is symbolic of the person who first used them.
 Now let's have a look at Vector's personal Number "No. 104: Masquerade Magician - Shining" why would Vector have a Number with "Shining" in the name?
 It's been revealed that Rei Shingetsu is Vector.
-Meaning that He has tricked Yuma.
+Meaning that he's tricked Yuma.
 This is made more evident by the fact that its Chaos Number counterpart is DARK as opposed to this monster's LIGHT.

 While we're on the subject of Vector/Rei.
 During a tag duel he let Yuma have "Rank-Up-Magic: Limited Barian's Force" which Yuma used to summon Utopia/Hope Ray V. Notice anysimilarities between that monster and Vector?
 Hope Ray V is Foreshadowing that Rei is Vector.